sneakaway-studio/tally-extension/README.md

 ### Version 0.2.5

-* improvements to dialogue system
+* Improvements to dialogue system
 * Adds more monsters and attacks

 ### Version 0.2.4